Market-Entry Marketing Sprint

 No. GMA does not sell search-marketing services.
 Multilingual search-marketing work stays with the client's existing vendor.
 GMA's work is the commercial-register layer.

-The deeper translation question that conditions whether the destination-market buyer reads back through the AI translation layer or around it.
+The deeper translation question that conditions whether the destination-market buyer judges back through the AI translation layer or around it.

 See the pain →The specific German-to-US case where translated materials lose the US buyer at first contact.

-See the pain →The trust layer that conditions how AI-translated copy is read once the register has been corrected.
+See the pain →The trust layer that conditions how AI-translated copy is evaluate once the register has been corrected.

-Read the page →"Zero conversions after two months usually isn't a traffic problem; it is a trust and localization problem.
-If you haven't solved the technical friction of the US workflow, you are likely misreading demand."
+Open the page →"Zero conversions after two months usually isn't a traffic problem; it is a trust and localization problem.
+If you haven't solved the technical friction of the US workflow, you are likely mistaking interest for demand."